Cheapest fixed energy tariff for summer 2026 (UK guide)

 Compare fixed tariffs for your home (whole of market)

 Tell us a few details and we’ll show fixed options that match your meter type and region.
-We’ll highlight the estimated annual cost and the key terms that can change what “cheap” looks like (standing charge, exit fees, incentives).
+We’ll highlight the estimated annual cost and the key terms that can change what “cheap” looks like (standing charge, exit fees, incentives) — useful now that the cap rose to £1,862 on 1 July 2026.

 Tip: If you have a smart meter, you can still choose standard fixed tariffs.
 Some deals are “smart-required”, but plenty are not.
 We’ll only show tariffs you can actually take.